0%

 Best for: Better for ventilation than a single sash window, double-hung windows are great for bathrooms and bedrooms.
 Homeowners with kids or pets can also keep the lower panel locked while allowing air in through the top panel.

-4. Casement Window
+3. Casement Window

 Casement windows

 The casement window was popular in the UK before the invention of the sash window, and it is still popular in many European countries.
-In this design, the operable panel (installed singly or in a series) hangs on a hinge that enables the window to be opened like a door.

 Best for: Casement windows are regularly installed above doorways, in stairwells, and in other hard-to-reach locations because the crank is relatively easy to operate with just one hand, even when the user’s arm is fully extended to reach the crank.

-5. Awning Window
+4. Awning Window

 Awning windows

-The awning window is a casement that’s mounted vertically, with the hinge at the top so the window pushes out.
 These types of windows are especially useful for allowing air to flow without allowing seasonal debris (e.g., falling leaves) or rainfall into the home.

-Best for Like casement windows, awning windows operate with a crank mechanism that is easy to use, even when reaching above your head.
+Best for casement windows, awning windows operate with a crank mechanism that is easy to use, even when reaching above your head.
 For this reason, casement windows are best used above doorways, in stairwells, and in narrow spaces that may be hard to access.

 Also Read: Door Types for Your Modern Home

-6. Bay Window
+5. Bay Window

 Bay windows